mdn/webextensions-examples/open-irc-links/README.md

 ## What it does

-This add-on sets the default client for opening IRC links using protocol_handlers.
+This add-on sets the default client for opening IRC links using `protocol_handlers`.

 Whenever a link using the IRC protocol is clicked, the link is opened in the URI defined in the add-on's manifest.
 In this example, all IRC protocol links are opened in mibbit.com.
-For example, click [here](irc://irc.freenode.net/drupal) and the protocol handler opens the Drupal channel in mibbit.com.
+For example, once you've installed the extension, open this link [irc://irc.freenode.net/drupal](irc://irc.freenode.net/drupal) and the protocol handler opens the Drupal channel in mibbit.com.

 ## What it shows